eigenfoo/old-eigenfoo.github.io/_drafts/2020-07-25-floating-point-deep-learning.md

 ---
-title: Floating-Point Precision and Deep Learning
+title: Floating-Point and Deep Learning
-excerpt: ""
+excerpt: "What floating-point is, why you (a deep learner) should care, and what you (a deep learner) can do about it."
 tags:
-  - pytorch
   - deep learning
   - machine learning
 header: